Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-install-ai-unlimited-jupyter.md

 ---
 id: test-quickstart-new-structure
-title: Teradata - AI Unlimited - test deploy AI Unlimited and JupyterLab using Docker
+title: Teradata - AI Unlimited - Deploy AI Unlimited and JupyterLab using Docker
 description: Learn how to run AI Unlimited and JupyterLab using Docker.
 sidebar_label: Run AI Unlimited and JupyterLab using Docker
 sidebar_position: 4